ibm-cloud-docs/cloud-native/topic-cloudplatform-basics.md

 Use capabilities that are provided by Istio instead of the similar capabilities that are provided by individual programming languages or frameworks.
 Load balancing and other routing policies are more consistently defined, managed, and enforced by the infrastructure, as an example.

-In some cases, as with distributed tracing, Istio and application-level libraries are complementary.
+In some cases, as with distributed tracing, Istio, and application-level libraries are complementary.
 You can improve operations by using both together.
-With distributed tracing, Istio can only ensure only that trace headers are present; application libraries provide the important context about the relationships between requests.
+With distributed tracing, Istio can ensure only that trace headers are present; application libraries provide the important context about the relationships between requests.
 Your understanding of the system as a whole improves when both Istio and supporting libraries or framework libraries are used together.

-At the highest level, Istio extends the Kubernetes platform, providing additional management concepts, visibility, and security.
+At the highest level, Istio extends the Kubernetes platform, providing more management concepts, visibility, and security.
 The features of Istio can be broken down into the following four categories:

 * Traffic management: Control the traffic between your microservices to perform traffic splitting, failure recovery, and canary releases.
 * Security: Provide strong identity-based authentication, authorization, and encryption between microservices.